 - Faster, Pussycat!
 Kill!
 Kill!

 7. Hercules Segers – a painter and printmaker from the Dutch Golden Age.
-Herzog is deeply inspired by the beauty of his landscapes and calls him the “father of the modern art.”
+Herzog is deeply inspired by the beauty of his landscapes and calls him the “father of modern art.”
 He even organized a “Landscapes of the Soul” video installation with some of his etchings in the Wallraf-Richartz-Museum in Cologne.

 8. Laurence Sterne – an English writer and clergyman.
 Herzog describes him as one of the first modern writers and the author of the great Sentimental Journey Through France and Italy, as well as, The Life and Opinions of Tristram Shandy, Gentleman.